 email: jacob-at-cscamm-dot-umd-dot-edu or jacob-at-math-dot-umd-dot-edu

 My research is focused on the mathematical analysis of PDEs arising in fluid mechanics and plasma physics.
 Recently, most of my work has focused on understanding mixing and nonlinear stability in fluid mechanics at high Reynolds number and Landau damping-related effects in kinetic theory in the collisionless limit with a specific interest to problems relevant to plasma physics.

-My research is currently funded by an NSF CAREER grant, Applied Mathematics grant DMS-1462029, and a Sloan Fellowship.
+My research is currently funded by an NSF CAREER grant and a Sloan Fellowship.